notuntoward/ref/obsidian/Obsidian Share Vault/Obsidian/Zotero 6 to 7.md

 Locate icon on the RHS margin looks up metainfo for the current entry.
 Can add new "lookup engines" to search more places.
 I tried to customize it by adding crossref and SPL, but didn't work after five minutes.
 I sent back to the default, which is google scholar.

 - must manually edit c:/Users/scott/Zotero/locate/engines.json
-- I copied [this one](https://egh.github.io/zotero-lookup-engines/us.wa.seattle_public.html) (started with "seattle"): had spl, google scholar, crossreff
+- I copied [this one](https://egh.github.io/zotero-lookup-engines/us.wa.seattle_public.html) (started with "seattle"): had spl, google scholar, crossref
 	- there are a bunch more [here](https://egh.github.io/zotero-lookup-engines/)
 # Zotero 7 Plugins
 ## Pushing zotero items to Obsidian notes

 - Also: [[Zotero to Obsidian to RAG#Less tedious Zotero --> Obsidian Lit Note process]]